jimbobbennett/HappySadAngryWorkshop/steps/CreateTheWebPage.md

 <h1>Give me your best {{ page_data.emotion }} face</h1>
 ```

 This code puts a header on the screen to show the emotion that the player has to show.
 The `{{ page_data.emotion }}` part indicates that this is a value that will be rendered using data passed in to the Flask renderer.
 It will look for a property passed in called `page_data`, and on that find a field called `emotion`, and insert that value into the header.
-For example if the value of `page_data.emotion` was `"Angry"`, the header would show `Give me your best angry face`.
+For example if the value of `page_data.emotion` was `"angry"`, the header would show `Give me your best angry face`.

 ```html
 <video id="video" autoplay></video>